dso6060/jdp/PRIVACY.md

 # Privacy Policy

-Thank you for using the **Dictionary Extension**.
+Thank you for using the **Justice Definitions Extension**.
 This Privacy Policy explains how we collect, use, and disclose information when you use the Extension.
 By installing and using the Extension, you agree to the terms outlined in this policy.

 ## Information Collection and Usage: